dfinity/dre-airflow/README.md

   load will fail in the scheduler, and you will not be able to dispatch new DAG runs or control existing DAG runs (the UI will show you *Broken DAG* errors onscreen).
+* Any broken operator, sensor, or shared code will induce failures on any scheduled, deferred or future tasks that will execute after you pushed.
 * While any existing DAG runs will *not* alter their graph shape, any code change you make to sensors, operators and shared code will *take effect immediately* on